Kaffir Lime Leaf

 Storage

-2-3 weeks refrigerated fresh · 4-6 months in freezer frozen
+2-3 weeks when properly stored fresh · 6-8 months with minimal quality loss frozen

 Nutrition